Naresh-Jogu/Naresh-Jogu/README.md

 ---

 ## 🚀 About Me
-- Non-IT graduate transitioning into tech
+- From graduate transitioning into tech
 - Building real-world React applications
 - Practicing Data Structures & Algorithms daily
 - Focused on writing clean and scalable code